Towards Safe Autonomous Driving Policies using a Neuro-Symbolic Deep Reinforcement Learning Approach: Safe Learning of Autonomous Driving

 To make the agent agile, we must consider a velocity reward.
 We devised a reward function for the AV's velocity in order to drive in the lanes with maximum allowed speed.
 Since we control the velocity of the AV using the rule-based methods, the AV does not have any control over the velocity.
 However, it can change the lane to find the maximum allowed velocity.
 Generally, the velocity reward is equal to $v_x$ with a correspondent weight, as $r_v(s,a)=v_x$.
 To avoid collision, the collision reward is defined as follows:

-where $x$ is the longitudinal position of the point where a collision happens and $X$ is the total road length.
+where $x$ is the longitudinal position of the point where a collision happens and $X$ is the total road length. $\eta_c \in [0,1]$ is a collision factor that penalizes agents for early collisions, preventing them from earning high rewards despite short participation.
+It encourages prolonged collision avoidance and can also serve as a normalization term within each episode.
+The parameter allows tuning the collision penalty relative to $x$ and other reward components.
 The AV must not drive out of the legal lanes of the highway.
 Thus, as same as the collision reward, the lane deviation penalty reward function is given by:

-We have considered the weights for each reward subfunction through trial and error.
-Considering their importance, we assigned 5, 0.01, 100, and 100 to $w_{lc}$, $w_v$, $w_c$, and $w_{out}$, respectively.
+where $\eta_o \in [0,1]$ plays a similar role in the lane deviation reward as $\eta_c$ does in the collision reward.
+In our experiments, we set $\eta_c = \eta_o = 0.8$.
+We have considered the weights for each sub-reward in a way balancing the magnitude of each sub-reward during a given training episode.
+Using this technique, the contribution of each sub-reward in the total reward is nearly equal.
+Accordingly, we assigned $5$, $0.01$, $100$, and $100$ to $w_{lc}$, $w_v$, $w_c$, and $w_{out}$, respectively.

 After defining the environment components, we can define the governing rules for the highway driving to generate $\mathcal{A}^{safe}_t$, as presented in the following subsection.